infinite-vigilant/EE6470/HW2/report.md

-# Homework - 1 : gaussian filter FIFO anf buffer
+# Homework - 2 : gaussian filter FIFO and buffer

 ## I. Introduction
 In this homework we are told to implement a gaussian filter module with SystemC FIFO channels.
 We also have to use a buffer to send in batch a row or a column of image pixels from testbench to the filter.
 We were provided with a resource talking about different kinds of filters.
 Here we are dealing with a gaussian blur filter which is the result of blurring an image by a gaussian function (named after mathematician and scientist Carl Friedrich Gauss).
 The gauss function can be formulated as follows :